Exploring Dibuk Road

 Passed the ChimJae Walking Street (Vanich Walking Street), Mirror Mirror is another popular fancy restaurant serving European food in a cosy shophouse.
 The price is a little high, but it’s great for a special dinner.

 Opposite of Luang Amnart Nararak Mansion is Tantitium, a surprising combination of a high-end restaurant and a spa.
 The beautiful decoration never fails to catch the eyes of most people walking by, and people often stop for a drink and a lot of selfies!
-The food is actually quite good, so you have a lot to chose from if you decide to dine on Dibuk road!
+The food is quite good, so you have a lot to choose from if you decide to dine on Dibuk road!

 At the end of Dibuk are two more restaurants worth mentioning.
 The first one is Pa Mai, a modest Kanom Jeen restaurant that has been a popular local place for breakfast since forever.

 Just behind Pa Mai is the spacious and beautiful Blue Elephant Phuket Thai restaurant.
 Technically it’s not on Dibuk, but if you reached this T-junction, it’s worth stopping for a photo.